junxit/us-congress-bills-109/metadata.md

 - 2005-10-20 — Introduced in House
 - 2005-10-20 — Introduced in House
 - 2005-10-20 — Referred to the House Committee on Ways and Means.
+- 2005-12-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2005-12-07 — Considered as unfinished business. (consideration: CR H11147-11148)
+- 2005-12-07 — Considered under suspension of the rules. (consideration: CR H11141-11147)
+- 2005-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4096.
+- 2005-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-12-07 — Mr. Reynolds moved to suspend the rules and pass the bill.
+- 2005-12-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 4 (Roll no. 613). (text: CR H11141)
+- 2005-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 4 (Roll no. 613).(text: CR H11141)